 Michelle van Gilder

-Among her current projects include Lead with Exports, a campaign aimed at boosting the number of American exporters launching in 2023 and modeled on Lead with Languages, a campaign she conceived and spearheaded for the American Council on Foreign Languages (ACTFL) to boost foreign language education in the United States.
+Among her current projects include Lead with Exports, a campaign aimed at boosting the number of American exporters launching in early 2024 and modeled on Lead with Languages, a campaign she conceived and spearheaded for the American Council on Foreign Languages (ACTFL) to boost foreign language education in the United States.
 She is also executive producer of two documentary series in development, one centered on African creatives and the other on the U.S. African Diaspora.

 Michelle was previously vice president at opinion research firm Zogby International where she oversaw the firm’s international practice, providing research and strategic communications strategies for US and foreign government agencies, Fortune 500 companies, NGOs, and international media.
 Before then she served both in New York and London as vice president of Hollinger Digital, the new media arm of Hollinger International, then among the world’s largest newspaper companies and owner of properties that included the UK's Daily Telegraph and The Chicago Sun-Times.
 She started her career at the American Enterprise Institute, a Washington DC think tank, as press and communications aide in the Foreign Policy Studies department.